adityayadv03/Second_Year_Codes/Object_Oriented_Programming/Course_Experiment/Experiment_3/readme.md

     <p>Question 3 Write a Program to print Fibonacci series using loop .</p>
     <p>Question 4 Write a programming classes and objects in java . </p>
     <p>Question 5 Write a program to accept 10 student's marks in array, arrange it into ascending order, convert into the following grades and print marks and grades.
 Between 40 and 50; PASS Between 31 and 75; MERIT and above: DISTINCTION </p>
+    <p>Question 6 Write a Program to Accept 10 numbers in an array and compute the square of each number and Print the Sum of these Numbers . </p>
+    <p>Question 7 Write a Program to find the sum of all integers greater than 40 and less than 250 that are divisible by 5 . </p>
 </body>
 </html>